 - To provide the best quality for accessories.

-- Monotonous pairs of core and captive products may lead to decline in sales most probably in the case of games that have in-app purchases.
+- Monotonous pairs of core and captive products may lead to a decline in sales, most probably in the case of games that have in-app purchases.

 Q: How does captive product pricing improve sales?